paulmsmith/website/src/www/posts/hello-world.md

 So mindful of my perfectionistic demons, I have resolved to just get this thing out there.

 People will never see my work if I need to be satisfied with it, I've come to accept that will never happen on personal projects.

+I have a list of things I'd like to do to iterate the version I publish today, which looks like:

+- Work on performance optimisation.
+I have not done anything specifc on this yet.
+- Rejig mark-up and run through more than just basic accessibility checks.
+- Add better links and organisation for content.
+Next/Back that sort of thing.
+- Automatically handle images, perhaps with this [11ty image plugin](https://www.11ty.dev/docs/plugins/image/).

 You can't provide any value until you deliver something.
 If it's good enough today, that is much better than perfect never.